How to Safely Walk on a Metal Roof - Tips and Tricks

 Basics of Traction on Metal Roofs

-No matter what you decide to do, traction must always be a primary consideration when attempting to safely walk on a metal roof.
-Knowing these basics should prepare you for considering other safety considerations for walking on metal roofs outlined in the following section.
+No matter what you decide, traction must always be a primary consideration when walking safely on a metal roof.
+Knowing these basics should prepare you for the other safety considerations outlined in the following section.

 Safety Considerations for Walking on Metal Roofs